A smart investment

 How has your NWC education stacked up against your peers?

 As I've entered the workplace, I realize even more how well prepared I was by the Northwestern accounting department.
-Ray and Vonda took the time to know me on a personal level, so when it came time to learn, they could teach in ways that made sense to me.
+Professors took the time to know me on a personal level, so when it came time to learn, they could teach in ways that made sense to me.
 This showed when I studied for the CPA exams.
-It was almost never learning something brand new, but rather drawing from memory the way Ray and Vonda taught it to me.
+It was almost never learning something brand new, but rather drawing from memory the way I was taught it.
 I still hear Vonda's voice in my head saying, "Don't memorize.
 Make it make sense."
 It's been one of the coolest things; her voice-in-my-head encouragement has sped up my on-the-job learning curve more than anything else.

 What have you come to value about your Northwestern experience?